facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 ## Standalone checkboxes and radio buttons

 If you need more granular control over checkboxes and radio buttons, you can also create standalone components.
 Bind callbacks to the `checked` keyword to react to changes in the input state.
-To attach a label, create a FormGroup with `check=True` and use the label's `html_for` keyword to bind it to the checkbox.
+To attach a label, wrap the input and a `Label` with a `html.Div` and add the class `form-check`.
+You can use the label's `html_for` keyword to bind it to the checkbox or radio button.

 {{example:components/input/radio_check_standalone.py:standalone_radio_check}}